radicle-dev/radicle-alpha/docs/source/guide/DataValidation.rst

 Data Validation
 ==================

-Most of the entities that get manipulated and stored on chains are represented by structured radicle data.
-To maintain the integrety of the chain it can be important to refuse malformed/invalid data.
+Most of the entities that get manipulated and stored on machines are represented by structured radicle data.
+To maintain the integrety of the machine it can be important to refuse malformed/invalid data.
 To detect this, use *validator functions*.
 These are functions which take a piece of data as input and either throw an exception (thus cancelling the current transaction), or return the data